ChimaobiO/Hate-Crime-Database/README.md

 # Hate-Crime-Database
-SQL Hate Crime Database that was created through the use of news articles gathered and complied for extraction.
+Created a SQL Hate Crime Database that was formed through the use of webscraped news articles gathered from the internet and formated for ETL operations.